openordu/ordu-ui/src/docs/contributing/readme.md

 ## What About Mary

 [AKA Mary Jones](http://maryjones.us) is one of the greatest resources for Celtic pagans.
-We have permission from Mary to [contribute](/docs/contribute/
-) her work here.
+We have permission from Mary to Contribute her work here.
 Some of the pronunciations and translations are off, and articles are now outdated.
 This is a way to remedy that and for that work to live on as the [PCE](/public-celtic-encyclopedia/).